Gnwin/Godwin-Eraani-Next-Web-project/README.md

 ### Usage

-> Check the nextweb branch.
+> Clone the repo.
-> The project was finished up on the nextweb branch
-> My partner contributed hers on nextbranch branch.
-> Open the index.html from your browser.
+> Open the index.html from your browser to view.

 ### Run tests